Evans ruled out of World Cup qualifiers

 NI boss Ian Baraclough has not called up a replacement for Evans, 31.

-Jonny Evans, Corry's older brother, has also not linked up with the squad in Belfast ahead of Saturday's trip to Switzerland.
+Jonny Evans, Corry's older brother, has not linked up with the squad in Belfast before Saturday's trip to the Swiss.

 The 33-year-old had returned to the Northern Ireland squad after managing his first full 90 minutes of the season in Leicester's League Cup win over Millwall on 22 September.